 It is important to be aware that if you are being investigated for a drug-related offence you may be asked to provide your name and address.
 It is against the law not to answer.
 However, if you have been charged with a drug-related offence, you should seek legal advice from Queensland drug lawyers as soon as possible.

 While you arrange legal assistance, you should ask police prosecutions for a copy of your Queensland Police Form 9 (otherwise known as QP9).
 This is a written summary of why the police decided to charge you.
 This will provide valuable information to your lawyer for them to help minimise your penalty.

 Police Drug Diversion Program

 The Police Drug Diversion Program is a legislated diversion program that enables police to offer eligible persons, apprehended for a minor drug offence, with an opportunity to attend and complete a Drug Diversion Assessment Program.
 This is a much more desirable alternative to going through the court process and incurring a criminal record.

 In the case of this particular program, a minor drug offence includes the possession of no more than 50 grams of cannabis, or an item that is used for smoking cannabis.
 Here is a comprehensive brochure by the Queensland Police on the specifics of this program.

 If you have been charged with a drug possession offence in Brisbane or the surrounding areas, you should seek legal advice from the most experienced drug lawyers Brisbane can offer you.
 Doing so will greatly improve your chances of lessening the severity your penalty.

-Guest Lawyers offer free initial consultations (including in prisons) to assist with a number of drug offence matters.
+Guest Lawyers offer initial consultations (including in prisons) to assist with a number of drug offence matters.
 Please get in touch with our lawyers either via Guest Lawyers’ email or by calling (07) 3211 3007.
 Our team of experienced Brisbane drug lawyers will be more than happy to assist you.